Fabio Bedoya

 New Zealand

-"The audio-visual archival sector faces unique challenges and many of us are the sole institution of our kind in our country.
+"The audiovisual archival sector faces unique challenges and many of us are the sole institution of our kind in our country.
 JTS provides a unique and valuable opportunity for “ako”-- a Māori term referring to the reciprocal relationship between teaching and learning, where both have something to give and receive."

 Casey Winkleman